esp-rs/std-training/book/src/01_intro.md

 ## The Board

-A [Rust ESP Board](https://github.com/esp-rs/esp-rust-board) is mandatory[^note] for working with this book - emulators like QEMU are'nt supported.
+A [Rust ESP Board](https://github.com/esp-rs/esp-rust-board) is mandatory[^note] for working with this book - emulators like QEMU aren't supported.

 The board design and images, pin layout and schematics can also be found in this repository.

 If you are subscribed to one of the trainings, a board will be provided to you directly by Espressif.

-Our focus lies primarily on the [ESP32-C3](https://www.espressif.com/en/products/socs/esp32-c3) platform, a [`RISC-V`](https://riscv.org/) based microcontroller with strong IoT capabilities, facilitated by integrated Wi-Fi and Bluetooth 5 (LE) functionality as well as large RAM + flash size for sophisticated applications.
+Our focus lies primarily on the [ESP32-C3](https://www.espressif.com/en/products/socs/esp32-c3) platform, a [`RISC-V`](https://riscv.org/)-based microcontroller with strong IoT capabilities, facilitated by integrated Wi-Fi and Bluetooth 5 (LE) functionality as well as large RAM + flash size for sophisticated applications.
 A substantial amount of this course is also applicable for `Xtensa`, the other architecture Espressif uses, in particular the [ESP32-S3](https://www.espressif.com/en/products/socs/esp32-s3).
-For low-level access the general principles apply as well, but actual hardware access will differ in various ways - refer to the technical reference manuals ([C3](https://www.espressif.com/sites/default/files/documentation/esp32-c3_technical_reference_manual_en.pdf), [S3](https://www.espressif.com/sites/default/files/documentation/esp32-s3_technical_reference_manual_en.pdf)) or [other available technical documents](https://www.espressif.com/en/support/documents/technical-documents)  as needed.
+For low-level access, the general principles apply as well, but actual hardware access will differ in various ways - refer to the technical reference manuals ([C3](https://www.espressif.com/sites/default/files/documentation/esp32-c3_technical_reference_manual_en.pdf), [S3](https://www.espressif.com/sites/default/files/documentation/esp32-s3_technical_reference_manual_en.pdf)) or [other available technical documents](https://www.espressif.com/en/support/documents/technical-documents) as needed.

 ## Rust Knowledge